cyhsuTN/scLR/README.md

 Version 0.9.5: updated on 12/30/2021:\
 a.
 Add the nonparametric Wilcoxon rank sum test to evaluate LR pairs.\
 b.
 Add parameters\
-  bntest. (default = FALSE) Whether or not to perform a bivariate noraml test to check bivariate normal assumption for LR pairs.\
+<br />bntest. (default = FALSE) Whether or not to perform a bivariate noraml test to check bivariate normal assumption for LR pairs.\
-  sig.bntest. (default = 0.01) Under what significance level, the LR pairs will be tested by a bivariate noraml test.
+<br />sig.bntest. (default = 0.01) Under what significance level, the LR pairs will be tested by a bivariate noraml test.

 Version 0.9.4:\
 Correct an error when setting impute.miss.celltype = 0.

 Version 0.9.3:\
 Add parameters
-  normalization.
-Perform normalization within each cell type (normalization = "ByCT") or for all cell types together (normalization = "ByALL"). rhos.
-Estimate correlation coefficient for statistically significant lr pair (rhos = "est"). impute.miss.celltype.
+<br />normalization.
+Perform normalization within each cell type (normalization = "ByCT") or for all cell types together (normalization = "ByALL").
+<br />rhos.
+Estimate correlation coefficient for statistically significant lr pair (rhos = "est").
+<br />impute.miss.celltype.
 Impute NA columns for missing cell types of replicates.